 Fajita Taco Version – Soft tortilla, grilled meat, grilled onions and bell peppers.

 The ideal meat cuts to make grilled steak tacos is skirt steak or flank steak.
 Not to say other cuts won’t work, but these two are idea for Mexican taco recipes.

 Depending on the region of the US you live in, you may find tacos al carbon served on flour tortillas or corn tortillas.
 Most regions serve it on flour tortillas, but in San Diego they’re served, unapologetically, on corn tortillas.

 The best way to heat tortillas is on the grill, while the steak is resting.
 The microwave works in a pinch, but the pliability and texture suffer a bit.

-While the authentic version limits the toppings to diced onions and cilantro, we know everybody loves some extra toppings!
+While authentic Mexican Recipes limits the toppings to diced onions and cilantro, we know everybody loves some extra toppings!
 Here are some to add to the mix:

 Sauce For Steak Tacos

 If you’re one for sauce, here are some sauce and Homemade Salsa options: